Distance in the Ellipticity Graph: Elements Elliptic to a Common Free Product Decomposition

-We now turn to the distance two problem for cyclic words.
+We now turn to the distance two problem for conjugacy classes of elements.

-\begin{qst} If $F$ is a free group with free basis $X$ and $v$ and $w$ are two nontrivial cyclic words of $F$, how can we determine whether or not there exists a proper free splitting $A*B$ of $F$ such that both $v$ and $w$ are elliptic to $A*B$? \end{qst}
+\begin{qst} If $F$ is a free group with free basis $X$ and $v$ and $w$ are two nontrivial conjugacy classes of $F$, how can we determine whether or not there exists a proper free product decomposition $A*B$ of $F$ such that both $v$ and $w$ are elliptic to $A*B$? \end{qst}

-We begin by defining some shorthand for talking about pairs of cyclic words.
+We identify the conjugacy classes $v$ and $w$ with their corresponding cyclic words in the basis $X$, and we define some shorthand for talking about pairs of such cyclic words.

 \begin{notn} If $w$ is a cyclic word, let $\mathcal L(w)$ denote the subset of $X$ containing all letters $x$ such that either $x$ or $x^{-1}$ appears in $w$.
 Essentially, $\mathcal L(w)$ denotes the letters in $X$ used by $w$.
 Let $\Lambda(w)$ denote $\mathcal L(w)\cup (\mathcal L(w))^{-1}$. \end{notn}